JulianFP/project-W/doc/installation.rst

      };
    };

-Next you need to pass your inputs as an argument to your outputs, where you then can import the module:
+Next you need to pass your inputs as an argument to your outputs, where you then can import the module (for the frontend no overlay is required):

 .. code-block:: Nix